Contact Us

 With good discipline, people are inspired to follow rules and meet standards.
 But, as in all things, there are long tails on the discipline bell curve—some people naturally do the right things (especially engaged employees).
 Others need a push in that direction now and again.
 That’s where enforcement comes in.

 Generally, enforcement occurs during, or in response to an infraction.
-It can include stopping a person from breaking a rule or reprimands and other sanctions.
+It can include stopping a person from breaking a rule, or it can involve reprimands and other sanctions after the fact.

 Enforcement in Lean should have a two-part approach.
 The first is the traditional reminder to get people to follow the standard.
 Try not to go directly to sanctions—that tends to alienate people and make them disengage (an often overlooked form of waste).